TimeLineAnnotator/.github/profile/paper.md

 any such tool will need to represent that community's analytical ideas in a natural and germane way with minimal UI friction.

 // F: I would also mention similar software like AudioTimeline, Dezrann, etc and what TiLIA offers that they do not have.
+Mostly copy and paste from the HCI paper.

 In response to these challenges (user-friendly design, interoperable formats, real-time interactivity ... ), we present 'TiLiA': a timeline